Why are out-of-pocket health expenses going up so fast?

 While many Australians assume that they will be covered by their private health insurance, it turns out that these gaps are often being created by a segment of the surgical community that is choosing to hike its rates.
 According to Private Healthcare Australia (PHA) chief executive Dr Rachel David, private health insurers have no control in regards to specialists’ fees and charges.

-One of the other major pitfalls highlighted by the program is that many consumers are unaware that services rendered outside of the confines of a hospital are not covered by private hospital cover, which includes common procedures such as MRIs.
+One of the other major pitfalls highlighted by the program is that many consumers are unaware that services rendered outside of the confines of a hospital are not covered by private hospital cover, which can include the cost of MRIs, among other common procedures.
+Health insurance will cover MRI scans only if performed as part of your in-hospital treatment.

 “Health fund data shows while the majority of private health services provided in-hospital are no-gap, for those that do attract a gap fee, they are rising at well above the rate of inflation.
 Many consumers do not realise health funds are prevented by law from insuring services that occur out-of-hospital, like visits to specialists, pathology tests and scans," Dr David said.